 Scanlan, originally from Rockwall, Texas, came to UT Arlington after four years as the starting setter at Arkansas, where she graduated in the spring of 2010 with a double major in criminology and sociology.

 She finished her collegiate career with the Razorbacks ranked third on the school's all-time list in assists (2,825) and ranks fifth in career assists per set (7.12).
 She notched a career-high 60 assists during her senior season against Alabama (10/9/09), which marked the fourth highest total in the Southeastern Conference.
 Also during her senior campaign, she was awarded the SEC Community Service Award.

 Scanlan was a three-time SEC Academic Honor Roll recipient and recorded at least 400 assists in all four seasons while playing in over 300 sets during her Razorback career.

 She was a two-sport standout in high school (Rockwall) also excelling in basketball.
 She was a four-time all-district selection in volleyball and was named the district MVP as a senior in 2005.
 In addition, Scanlan played for the Dallas Force club team earning MVP honors following her senior year.
-She helped the Force to three consecutive national championships in 2004-06.
+She helped the Force to three consecutive national championships from 2004-06.